mbareta/starter-app/server/src/courses/README.md

 This module provides Tailor course functionality.
 It allows listing courses from course catalog, importing and viewing those courses.

+The course update functionality is missing on purpose.
+If your implementation requires it, it should be fairly easy to add, but it is outside of the starter app scope.

 ## Importing Courses

 Tailor export should be located in `PROJECT_ROOT/server/data`.
 The directory is